tmoreton/trckfi/outstatic/content/posts/blog-how-to-retire-early-fire-movement.md

 ---
-title: 'Financial Independence: How to Retire Early and Embrace the Fire Movement'
+title: 'Achieve Financial Independence and Retire Early Through the FIRE Movement'
 description: 'Learn about the FIRE movement for financial independence and early retirement.
 Discover tips on aggressive saving, investing, passive income and safe withdrawals.'
 coverImage: '/assets/blog/early-retirement-cover.png'
 date: '08.01.2023'